chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] fix: populate arguments should re-use import aliases
+- [ ] feat: Connexion settings group and toggle
-- [ ] fix: Do not offer export for import aliases
+- [ ] feat: Offer toggle skip also inside `pytest.param`
 - [ ] fix: Do not offer wrap if takes collection or single and either is satisfied
 - [x] fix: Wrap inconsistencies
   - [ ] _testNestedConstructor_InsideDict_WrapsInnerArgument